aruntk/polymer-weight/README.md

 Standalone size of the components. ie. space that can be saved by removing the component.

+By default table is sorted by standalone weight.

 ### Net weight

 Net weight of a link.